-These 10 Small Appliances With Thousands of Amazon Reviews Make Great Graduation Gifts - E!
+These Top-Rated Small Appliances From Amazon Are Great Graduation Gifts for the Class of 2024 - E!
 Online

-Graduation season is right around the corner, which means it's time to start thinking about what you're going to get the grad in your life.
-Sure, you really can't go wrong with cash but there are a ton of great gifts you can get for really affordable prices.
-If you're shopping for someone who's graduating high school or college this year, we've got some graduation gift ideas that are sure to win you all the points.
+Graduation season is here, which means it's time to start thinking about what you're going to gift the newly grad in your life.
+If you're shopping for someone who's graduating high school or college this year, there are a ton of great gifts you can get for really affordable prices.

-Small appliances make perfect graduation gifts because they're cute and compact, perfect for dorms or smaller apartments.
+Small appliances make perfect graduation gifts because they're cute and compact, making them ideal for dorms or smaller apartments.
 We're talking small air fryers, rice cookers, coffee makers, blenders and more.
-They're practical, are sure to get a ton of use and most of these are also really affordable on Amazon.
+They're practical, are sure to get a ton of use and most of the options in this gift guide are also really affordable on Amazon.

-Since we know only the best will do for the grad in your life, we searched for small appliances that had the best Amazon reviews.
-Check those out below.
+Obviously, your newly grad deserves only the best, so we searched for small appliances that had the best Amazon reviews.
+Ahead, shop all of our top picks ahead of graduation.

 Dash Tasti-Crisp Electric Air Fryer